Cuprate/cuprate/books/architecture/src/storage/intro.md

 # Storage
-This section covers all things related to the long-term on-disk storage of data within Cuprate.
+This section covers all things related to the on-disk storage of data within Cuprate.

 ## Overview
 The quick overview is that Cuprate has a [database abstraction crate](./database-abstraction.md)